 Summer time you can find us doing Market Classes almost every day of the week (with the exception of Mondays as the Markets are not open on Monday!)
 However, attention in late July and August!
 These are very big vacation/holiday months in France, which also means our favorite suppliers on the markets tend to take this time off too – and while they are away, the markets just are not the same, hence why you will see we only tend to go to Marché Bastille during these times.

 Be a part of the experience : The ‘post Market’ coffee is a must – particularly on Sunday when you have extra time.
-Shhhh – don’t tell anyone, but as ritual you will find the locals (and their shopping caddies) enjoying a beverage at le café de l'industrie just off of Marché Bastille, we also like to head over to Ten Bells - and of while there, pick up some of their glorious bread!
+Shhhh – don’t tell anyone, but as ritual you will find the locals (and their shopping caddies) enjoying a beverage at le café de l'industrie just off of Marché Bastille, we also like to head over to Ten Belles Bread - and of while there, pick up some of their glorious bread!

 AND if you think you want to explore with us, see what we are up here!